[Original version May 2, 2017; updated April 11, 2019]

 - Nordstrom Tweet: After Nordstrom’s department stores dropped Ivanka Trump’s clothing line, President Trump attacked Nordstrom’s “unfair” treatment of his daughter.
 Shortly thereafter, White House senior advisor Kellyanne Conway explicitly endorsed the Ivanka Trump brand, saying from the White House briefing room, “I’m going to give a free commercial here: Go buy [Ivanka’s products] today, everybody.”
 This was a clear violation of a federal ethics regulation, codified at 5 C.F.R. § 2635.702(c), which states that a federal employee “shall not use or permit the use of his Government position or title or any authority associated with his public office to endorse any product, service, or enterprise[.]”

 - Access and Influence at Trump Properties: President Trump has actively promoted the impression that staying at Trump properties—particularly at the Mar-a-Lago resort, where membership applications have soared, and Trump’s Bedminster Golf Club—comes with a front-row seat to the inner workings (and “excitement”) of the U.S. government.
-Indeed, President Trump himself has boasted that “[m]any of the world’s great leaders request to come to Mar-a-Lago,” President Trump’s frequent stays at the Mar-a-Lago and Bedminster resorts, noted in the previous section, have been criticized by ethics experts as providing free publicity for Trump Organization properties.
+Indeed, President Trump himself has nominated at least eight members of his clubs to senior administration posts—including five ambassadorships—and has boasted that “[m]any of the world’s great leaders request to come to Mar-a-Lago.”
+President Trump’s frequent stays at the Mar-a-Lago and Bedminster resorts, noted in the previous section, have been criticized by ethics experts as providing free publicity for Trump Organization properties.
 Presumably to capitalize on the reputation of Trump properties as uniquely situated to provide access to the president, the Mar-a-Lago resort doubled its initiation fee to $200,000 following the election.
-Annual dues increased by $1,000, to $15,000, and tickets to the annual New Year’s Eve party in 2018 were considerably higher than in previous years—guests were charged $1,000 and members $650, up from $750 for guests last year, and $525 for members and $575 for guests in 2016, when Trump was president-elect.
+Annual dues increased by $1,000, to $15,000, and tickets to the annual New Year’s Eve party in 2018 were considerably higher than in previous years—guests were charged $1,000 (up from $750 in 2017 and $575 in 2016) and members $650 (up from $525 in 2016).
 A since-discontinued brochure promoting Bedminster as a wedding venue promises that if President Trump “is on-site for your big day, he will likely stop in & congratulate the happy couple.”
+In February 2019, Trump recorded a welcome video for guests at a Mar-a-Lago party where tickets ranged from $550 to $1,650 per person; Commerce Secretary Wilbur Ross dropped by to take photos with the party’s guests.
 In August 2018, Trump spent 12 days at the Bedminster Club (which an administration official has referred to as “the Summer White House”), where he golfed with a U.S. Senator, signed an executive order reimposing sanctions on Iran, met with business executives, and hosted a fundraising dinner.
 During a similar two-week stay in August 2017, he signed bills, met with members of his administration, and hosted some of his most generous donors for dinner.
-Three Mar-a-Lago members took this a step farther.
-Not content with a front row seat to the action, they became heavily involved themselves in the Department of Veterans Affairs, reviewing a confidential draft of a $10 billion government contract and weighing in on policy and personnel decisions.
+There have also been instances of Mar-a-Lago associates involving themselves in government affairs.
+For example, a Mar-a-Lago member sent a policy proposal on behalf of the American Dental Association to President Trump (on Mar-a-Lago stationary, and addressed “Dear King”), which the President then forwarded on to the Secretary of Veterans Affairs.
+Even more troublingly, there are reports (currently under investigation by the House Veterans Committee) that three Mar-a-Lago members acted as a de facto shadow leadership for the Department of Veterans Affairs, reviewing a confidential draft of a $10 billion government contract and weighing in on policy and personnel decisions.

 - Ivanka Trump’s Clothing Line: In 2017, the World Bank launched the Women Entrepreneurs Finance Initiative, which awards millions in financing to women entrepreneurs in emerging markets (including $50 million that President Trump recently committed to the project).
 Ivanka Trump’s clothing brand stood to gain from her involvement in the program, prompting Senator Ben Cardin to write a letter to Treasury Secretary Steven Mnuchin objecting that it is inappropriate for Ivanka Trump to “serve as a public advocate for the fund” as long as “Ms. Trump continues to benefit financially from a brand that bears her name.”
 Ivanka Trump continues to serve as a public advocate for the fund, but closed her clothing line in July 2018.